 So, if you have a healthy and loving friendship, make sure to treasure it because a percentage of the population is desperate to have what you have.

-While we need this kind of relationship, it is also important to reiterate to be very careful with who we associate ourselves with.
+While we need this kind of relationship, we must be cautious with who we associate ourselves.
 Like how we have specific criteria and non-negotiables in choosing a life partner, we also need to have standards for choosing our friends.